 If your request is refused, the agency must tell you why and that you can complain to the Ombudsman.

 If you don’t receive a response within 20 working days, or you’re unhappy with the response you got, you can complain to the Ombudsman.

 - delays and extensions of time to reply

 - the way in which information was provided, especially if you asked for it in a particular way

 - conditions or restrictions on how you got the information or what you can do with it.

 The Ombudsman doesn’t release official information.
-If they investigate and decide the agency should have released some or all of the information you asked for and the agency agrees, they will provide the information.
+If they investigate and decide the agency should have released some or all of the information you asked for and the agency agrees, the agency will provide the information.

 The Ombudsman may publish information about the outcome of a complaint if it's important for other people to know about.
-We will protect your privacy where necessary.
+Your privacy will be protected where necessary.